gophinisupport/SheetLedger/README.md

 ## Application Purpose Statement

-**SheetLedger** is a local-first personal finance, expense tracking, and budget management application.
-The primary purpose of **SheetLedger** is to allow users to track, organize, and analyze their daily financial transactions, account balances, and budgets in a secure, privacy-centric environment.
+**SheetLedger** is a personal finance, expense tracking, and budget management application.
+The primary purpose of **SheetLedger** is to allow users to track, organize, and analyze their daily financial transactions, accounts, and budgets in a secure, local-first environment.

-To offer seamless cloud backup, data synchronization, and multi-user collaboration without relying on central third-party servers, **SheetLedger** directly integrates with Google Services, allowing users to maintain full sovereignty over their financial records within their own Google accounts.
+To provide cloud backup, cross-device synchronization, and multi-user collaboration without relying on central third-party servers, **SheetLedger** integrates directly with Google Drive, Google Sheets, and Google User Account APIs.
+This enables users to store, manage, and back up their personal financial records entirely within their own private Google accounts.

 ---